🏝️ Komodo National Park • Pantai Merah

-Pink Beach Komodo – Indonesia’s Famous Pink Sand
+Pink Beach Komodo (Pantai Merah) — Indonesia's Famous Pink Sand

-Discover Pink Beach (Pantai Merah), one of Komodo’s most iconic spots.
-Learn why the sand is pink, where the two pink beaches are located (Komodo & Padar), and the best way to visit — from snorkeling day tours to sunrise liveaboard experiences.
+Discover Pink Beach (Pantai Merah), one of Komodo's most iconic spots.
+Learn why the sand is pink, where both pink beaches are located, and the best way to visit — from a snorkeling day tour or a diving trip with Komodo dragons to a sunrise liveaboard experience.

 Ultra concise answers about Pink Beach Komodo.